mquan/thoughts/the-bus-to-abilene-and-retros.md

 ### Conclusion

-I'm not going to pretend I know what the solution is.
+I'm not going to pretend I know what the solution for more efffective retros is.
 My hunch is a rigorous yet simple framework to comprehensively analyze the problem as well as the solution.
 For now, I hope we at least stop to rethink when a team member utters, 'Are we on a bus to Abilene?'